-MBA6653 Healthcare Informatics - Effective Winter 2021
+MBA6653 Healthcare Informatics

 This course identifies and provides an introduction to the health informatics field.
 It guides you through the history of health data management and examines the business management principles and practices essential to the field.
-The learning of concepts in new technology to assist in managing, budgeting, and governing are explored and evaluated.
+Concepts in new technology to assist in managing, budgeting, and governing are explored and evaluated.
 Additionally, you will look at the role of the EHR (Electronic Health Record) and other clinical informatics applications in Healthcare organizations.

-MBA6654 Practical Case Studies in Healthcare Management - Effective Winter 2021
+MBA6654 Practical Case Studies in Healthcare Management